-Sandy Hook Promise’s signature Know the Signs violence prevention programs are based on FBI and Department of Homeland Security analysis of every major mass attack and school shooting.
-This comprehensive research reveals the key warning signs that often precede violence, asserting gun violence is preventable.
+Sandy Hook Promise’s signature Know the Signs violence prevention programs are based on analysis of every major mass attack and school shooting.
+This comprehensive research by National Threat Assessment Center (NTAC), within the Secret Service, and Department of Homeland Security reveals the key warning signs that often precede violence, asserting gun violence is preventable.
 Recognizing the signs and getting help are critical to violence prevention.
-And research proves that our programs work.
+And research proves our programs work.

 Our leaders are at the forefront of school safety, guiding and supporting the work of the National Center for School Safety.
 The forthcoming book, A Relentless Threat: Scholars Respond to Teens on Weaponized School Violence, features a chapter on Sandy Hook Promise’s research-informed prevention practices, co-authored by Sandy Hook Promise Research Director, Dr. Rachel Masi, PhD.

 Read our white paper, Protecting America’s Youth from Gun Violence, also authored by Dr. Masi.
 You’ll learn more about our holistic, public health approach to ending the gun violence epidemic.